 Synology also holds bounty programs every year and invites top hackers to enhance the security of Synology products.
 Keeping user information safe and building a more secure product are our mission.
 We welcome the contribution of external security researchers and look forward to awarding them for their invaluable contribution to the security of all Synology users.

 About CVECommon Vulnerabilities and Exposures (CVE®) is a dictionary of common names (i.e., CVE Identifiers) for publicly known cybersecurity vulnerabilities.
-CVE's common identifiers make it easier to share data across separate network security databases and tools, and provide a baseline for evaluating the coverage of an organization's security tools.
-CVE is maintained by MITRE Corporation that is American not-for-profit organization based in Bedford, Massachusetts, and McLean, Virginia.
+CVE's common identifiers make it easier to share data across separate network security databases and tools, and provide a baseline for evaluating the coverage of an organisation's security tools.
+CVE is maintained by MITRE Corporation that is American not-for-profit organisation based in Bedford, Massachusetts, and McLean, Virginia.
 It manages Federally Funded Research and Development Centers (FFRDCs) supporting several U.S. government agencies.
 For more information on MITRE Corporation, please visit the MITRE official web page.

 Synology at a glance

 Synology creates network-attached storage, IP surveillance solutions, and network equipment that transform the way users manage data, conduct surveillance, and manage networks in the cloud era.
 By taking full advantage of the latest technologies, Synology aims to help users centralize data storage and backup, share files on-the-go, implement professional surveillance solutions, and manage networks in reliable and affordable ways.
 Synology is committed to delivering products with forward-thinking features and the best in class customer services.